OpenOffice is currently looking for people with the following:

 There are many motivations for why volunteers participate in an open source project like OpenOffice.
 Some of the more common ones include:

-You don't need to be a programmer to contribute to Apache OpenOffice.
+You are not a programmer?
+Don't worry.
 Our project involves a large range of different skills, levels of involvement and degrees of technical expertise.
-So, if you want to get involved in Apache OpenOffice, there is almost certainly a role for you.
+So, if you want to get involved in OpenOffice, there is almost certainly a role for you.

 We are looking for people to: